devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-FundamentalLabs/APIM-4.2.0-Fundamentals-Lab07_Invoke-API/step1/step1.md

     {{TRAFFIC_HOST1_80}}/publisher

   - Click 'Rest API' and then select 'Deploy Sample API'.
-This will deploy the 'PizzaShack' API for us to use for this lab.
+This will deploy the 'PizzaShack' API for us to use during this lab.

 - Subscribe to the 'PizzaShack' API